Back Street Girl

-"Back Street Girl" is a song by the English rock band the Rolling Stones written by Mick Jagger and Keith Richards.
+"Back Street Girl" is a song by the English rock band the Rolling Stones, written by Mick Jagger and Keith Richards.
 It first appeared on the UK version of their 1967 album Between the Buttons but was not included on the US version.
 It was first released in the US on the 1967 album Flowers.

-Rolling Stone magazine, in their 100 Greatest Rolling Stones Songs article named "Back Street Girl" at number 85.
-Mick Jagger in an interview with Rolling Stone in 1968 was asked how he felt about Between the Buttons.
-Of the album, he said: "I don't know, it just isn't any good.
-"Back Street Girl" is about the only [song] I like."
+In their 100 Greatest Rolling Stones Songs article, Rolling Stone magazine placed "Back Street Girl" at number 85.
+In a 1968 interview with Rolling Stone, Jagger was asked how he felt about Between the Buttons, to which he replied, "I don't know, it just isn't any good.
+'Back Street Girl' is about the only [song] I like."

-The song is a waltz which showcases Brian Jones playing vibraphone and Rolling Stones contributor Jack Nitzsche on the harpsichord.
+The song is a waltz, which showcases Brian Jones playing vibraphone and Rolling Stones contributor Jack Nitzsche on the harpsichord.
 Accordion was played by Nick de Caro.

 Personnel

 According to authors Philippe Margotin and Jean-Michel Guesdon: